 This mini murukku recipe yields crispy, small-sized murukkus, perfect for serving as the tea time snack.

 Murukku and Deepavali celebrations are inseparable.
-Without Muruku's crisping sound and firecracker's cracking sound, no one cannot imagine Deepavali.
+Without Muruku's crisping sound and the firecracker's cracking sound, no one cannot imagine Deepavali.
 Deepavali is the Hindu festival of lights.

 How to make mini murukku